AbhishekTiwariAndroid/CloudPushNotification/README.md

 ## About In-App Messaging
 Firebase In-App Messaging is a service provided by Firebase with the help of which we can engage our app’s active users by sending them notifications in different formats within / right inside in-app.
 You send notifications to your users to perform so many actions such as watching any video, read an article  and many more.
-You can create customize notifications such as banners, modals, images and send them to your users.
+You can create customize notifications such as banners , modals, images 📷 and send them to your users.
 These notifications will help you to engage your users across various platforms.

 🌟⭐  <b> Key Features - - > </b>

 -Firebase In-App Messaging is capable of performing the following things:

 -Send relevant, engaging messages

 -Firebase In-App Messaging sends messages when they are most required and when the users are actually using in our app.
-When the user visits our in-App store, scale-out the big sales, not when they are in line at the grocery store.
-Highlight cool, new levels when users play our game, not when they are sitting around watching a big game.
+When the user visits our in-App store, scale-out the big sales, not when they are in line at the grocery store 🏪.
+Highlight cool, new levels when users play our game 🎮, not when they are sitting around watching a big game.

--Target messages by behavior or audience
+-Target messages by behavior or audience 📢

 -Firebase In-App Messaging works with prediction and analytics to provide tools to deliver messages to the users, we want to reach the most.
 The messages are sent on the basis of users 'past behavior, demographics, or even prediction  of their future behavior.

 -Create flexible, custom alerts